UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 A multi-sport helmet

-Part of this brief was to create a helmet that suits several sports.
-While BMX was a focus, this "street" style helmet has been adopted by many extreme sports.
-This style of helmet is a staple for any extreme sports protection company.
-This style is usually the biggest seller and so needed to be designed to pass certification that would allow it to be sold across many sports categories.
+A key part of the brief was to design a helmet suitable for multiple sports.
+While BMX was the primary focus, the "street" style helmet quickly gained popularity across a range of extreme sports.
+This versatile design has become a staple for any extreme sports protection brand, often being the top seller in their range.
+To ensure its success, the helmet had to be designed to meet certification standards, enabling it to be sold across various sports categories.

 The Brief